maanikg/RoomMate/README.md

 - Set up up a database using `MonogoDB` to act as our backend to the project and to store our users profiles, data, and messages
 - Implemented the AI model to curate roomate recommendations via a `Python` backend using the `pandas` library (reading through the database and computing a compatibility score between 2 people)
 - Integrated the database, backend, and frontend together using the `Flask` and `PyMongo` libraries

+This project was created within a 36-hour timeline as part of the UofTHacks X hackathon.

 ----